Krissy510/QuizGame-RG-C-Project/README.md

 # QuizGame-RG-C-Project
 A command line Quiz Game that's very detailed <br>
 This is my first year project.
-It was wrote in C
+It was wrote in C.<br>
+And I want to refactor my own code.
+Becuase it is very bad.
 # Target:
 1. All of the process is wrote in the Source file only which is terrible in term of Coding, so dividing it is a great idea<br>
 2. There are still some bugs for each process so it should be recheck and recode<br>